-Vestibular Therapy is a specialized form of rehabilitation aimed at resolving vestibular disorders.
-It reduces dizziness, vertigo, imbalance, and fall risk, as well as improving vision during head movement.
+Vestibular Therapy (or Vestibular Rehabilitation) is a specialized form of physiotherapy treatment aimed at resolving vestibular disorders.
+It reduces dizziness, vertigo (such as benign paroxysmal positional vertigo or “BPPV”), imbalance, and fall risk, as well as improving vision during head movement.
 This in turn can improve a person’s quality of life, activity participation, and function.

-An initial assessment includes collecting a detailed history, as well as assessing neck movement, neurological function, vestibular function, and balance.
-Treatments include education and advice on symptom management, repositioning techniques for treatment of BPPV (such as the Epley Maneuver), and exercises to improve head and eye coordination, motion sensitivity and balance.
+An initial assessment includes collecting a detailed history, as well as assessing neck movement, eye movements, neurological function, vestibular function, and balance.
+A Vestibular Rehabilitation treatment plan can include education and advice on symptom management, repositioning techniques for treatment of BPPV (such as the Epley Maneuver), and exercises designed to improve head and eye coordination, motion sensitivity and retrain balance.

-It is important for those experiencing vertigo, dizziness and imbalance to know that they are not alone, and treatment does exist to help to improve or eliminate their symptoms.
+It is important for those experiencing vertigo, dizziness and imbalance to know that they are not alone, and treatment does exist to help to improve or eliminate their symptoms caused by vestibular issues.
 Dizziness does not need to be a way of life and the sooner it can be assessed and treated, the sooner people can return to the things they love.